anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 CMP to be used in BRSKI-AE.
 The listing contains the supported endpoints to which the pledge may connect for bootstrapping.
 This includes the voucher handling as well as the enrollment endpoints.
-The CMP related enrollment endpoints are defined as well-known URIs in CMP Updates {{I-D.ietf-lamps-cmp-updates}}
+The CMP-related enrollment endpoints are defined as well-known URIs in CMP Updates {{I-D.ietf-lamps-cmp-updates}}
 and the Lightweight CMP profile {{I-D.ietf-lamps-lightweight-cmp-profile}}.